The Massacre

 Me: I don’t think it’s supposed to be funny.

 Sue: Really?
-I thought that’s what Doctor Who did.
-Amusing romps with famous historical figures.
+I thought that’s what Doctor Who did now: amusing romps with famous historical figures.

-The Romans and The Myth Makers (and, to a certain extent, The Time Meddler) have set a jolly precedent for Sue, and she’s crestfallen when it dawns on her that the tone word for this story was probably ‘glum’.
+The Romans and The Myth Makers (and, to a certain extent, The Time Meddler) have set a jolly precedent for Sue, so she’s crestfallen when the tone word for this story turns out to be ‘glum’.

 While the Doctor visits an elderly scientist, Steven gets embroiled in a complicated plot involving the Protestant Huguenots and the dastardly Catholics.

-Sue: Steven is such a bloke.
+Sue: Steven is such a bloke, isn’t he?
 He’s got the whole of Paris to explore but he’d rather spend the day in the pub.

-Sue is beginning to fidget as the episode draws to a close, but then a left field cliffhanger throws her for a loop.
+Sue begins to fidget as the episode draws to a close, but then a left field cliffhanger throws her for a loop.

 Sue: Eh?
 Is that the Doctor?